 - At the top of the page, select Transfer billing ownership.

-- On the Transfer billing ownership page, enter the email address of a user that is a billing administrator of the account that will be the new owner for the subscription.
+- On the Transfer billing ownership page, enter the email address of a user that is a billing administrator of the account that becomes the new owner for the subscription.

-- If you're transferring your subscription to an account in another Azure AD tenant, select Move subscription tenant to move the subscription to the new account's tenant.
-For more information, see Transferring subscription to an account in another Azure AD tenant.
+- If you're transferring your subscription to an account in another Microsoft Entra tenant, select Move subscription tenant to move the subscription to the new account's tenant.
+For more information, see Transferring subscription to an account in another Microsoft Entra tenant.

 - Select Send transfer request.

 - The user gets an email with instructions to review your transfer request.

 - To approve the transfer request, the user selects the link in the email and follows the instructions.
 The user then selects a payment method that is used to pay for the subscription.
 If the user doesn't have an Azure account, they have to sign up for a new account.

 Transfer a subscription to another Microsoft Entra tenant account